BooeySays/BooeysPersonalBashUtils/README.md

 3. I often get asked Linux/Android related questions.
 How do I do this, that, etc, etc. I don't handle dealing with idiots too good.
 So instead of walking them through something, I will just write up a script that will do everything for them.
 And if I get bored, to help everyone learn and understand what is going on, I will even write it so that the script will explain everything before doing anything.

+**Anyways** (sorry, I got carried away with the side track there), long story short, I wrote a bunch of scripts.

+Some are big, some small, and some are REALLY small, like 5 lines small.
+I am already sharing a few of the scripts.
+But onlt the ones that are big enough to have their own repos.
+Which left me with a bunch of other scripts.
+I still want to share them, but it would be silly to give them their own repo's, so I made this repo....
+...
+To share everything.

+I don't exact know how I am going to do this yet, but I am still learning how to use git, so I think I will slowly add all the utils as I find the time to type them all up.
+I'll update this file as I add stuff too.

+So until then, this will have to do.